 Our education sessions and cookery demonstrations can contribute to experiences and outcomes in more than one area of the Curriculum for Excellence.
-In fact, during 2015/16

 The QMS Meat Voucher Scheme is an industry initiative to help combat the obesity epidemic sweeping Scotland by helping teach secondary age children how to cook quality, nutritious meals.

 The scheme providse the home economics departments of secondary schools in Scotland with a voucher worth up to £180.
 This is to spend on fresh red meat from a local butcher shop and for use by students in home economics and hospitality courses only.

 The 2021-22 QMS Meat Voucher Scheme is now open.

 If you'd like to get in touch please email email@example.com